StressarN/VibeProxy-Windows/README.md

 ## Credits

+This Windows port is maintained by **StressarN**.

+**Special thanks to [Automaze](https://automaze.io) for creating the original VibeProxy project!** Their excellent work laid the foundation for this Windows implementation.
+The original macOS version and concept were brilliantly designed and executed by the Automaze team.

 VibeProxy is built on top of [CLIProxyAPI](https://github.com/router-for-me/CLIProxyAPI), an excellent unified proxy server for AI services.

 Special thanks to the CLIProxyAPI project for providing the core functionality that makes VibeProxy possible.